geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 - [10m Elevation model][2] by National Land Survey of Finland.
 Data available in Taito.
 - TM35 map sheet division by the National Land Survey of Finland.
 Data available in the File service of open data.
 - Sea areas of the [Topographic Database][3] by the National Land Survey of Finland.
 Data available in Taito
 - Isostacy point data based on the NKG2016LU_lev land uplift data by the Nordic Geodetic Comission.
-Data available HERE
+More about the data [here][8].

 ## Workflow